kosuke-eth/Kiai/README.md

 We use technology to gracefully overcome the barriers that bind the Japanese entertainment and Web3 industries.
 We are creating a future where the "KIAI" (spirit) of fans is connected on-chain, both at the Ariake Arena and in front of screens worldwide.

 -----

+## 🗺 Roadmap (Post-Hackathon)

+While our current MVP focuses on perfectly executing the core Sui infrastructure (zkLogin, Sponsored Tx) and establishing the legal framework, our next steps include:
+* **AI-Driven Micro-Books:** Integrating LLM agents (e.g., OpenAI) to automatically analyze live match data and generate prediction scenarios with zero human intervention.
+* **Official ONE Super App Integration:** Seamlessly embedding the KIAI engine into the existing ONE Championship mobile ecosystem.

 © 2026 KIAI Project.
 All rights reserved.